Flag of Tampa, Florida: History and description

 The colors are inspired by the national flags of the immigrants who settled the area: France, Great Britain, and the United States (red, white and blue); Italy (green, white, and red); and Spain (red and yellow).
 The gold and red striped section is supposed to represent the flag of Spain which had a large part in both Tampa and Florida’s history with the Spanish exploration.
 In the flag, the state recognized the British contribution to the city with the red, white chevron like stripes that are supposed to represent two of the three aspects that make up the British Union “portions of the Crosses of St. Andrew and St. George”.

 The red, white, blue, and stars depict the United States of America, which bought the state in 1821.
 The red, white, and blue on the left side of the flag is a representation of the French flag.
 The tip of the flag, which is red and green and has a single white star, portrays the Italian flag.
 Both countries “had an influence on the culture and heritage” of the city of Tampa and creator Whitney wanted to incorporate the many immigrants who helped the city grow and thrive.
 “Fort Brooke was established and, in 1834, the Territorial Legislature created Hillsborough County, which is symbolized by a stylized "H"”.

-The letter “H” is creatively disguised and made up of the representations of the flags of France and Spain with the blue line that forms the large “T” which is turned sideways.
-This “T” is much more visible to the eye and stands for the city's name: Tampa.
+The letter “H” is disguised, composed of the representations of the flags of France and Spain with the blue line that forms the large “T” which is turned sideways, standing for the city's name.
 “The City Seal of Tampa is featured over the white, gold and red stripes.
 The seal notes that the City of Tampa was organized in 1887.
 Tampa was incorporated as a village in 1849, as a town in 1855, and as a city in 1887.”